hpi-schul-cloud/schulcloud-documentation/docs/schulcloud-server/Migrations.md

 ### Create a new migration
-`npx run migration:create` will create a new migration file in `./apps/server/src/migrations/mikro-orm` folder.
+`npx mikro-orm migration:create` will create a new migration file in `./apps/server/src/migrations/mikro-orm` folder.
 * please note that argument `--name=SOME_MIGRATION_NAME` is supported in 5.9 only
 * do log all database changes (before and after state of documents or at least all modified document id's)